 - A valid list of tracking areas (TAs) may be associated with the hosting network identifier i.e. SNPN ID in the "operator defined hosting network selector list".
 The total TAs in this list also indicates the service area of the local services that the UE is allowed to access.

+Also Home network (H-UDM) may decide to subscribe when a particular UE enters a specific area (Service area of a Hosting Network which may be hosting a particular event).
+This location information may be coordinated to the Home network during the service agreement of Hosting network and Home network and the Serving network, so that the NFs in the specific area of the serving network can reflect availability of hosting network which providing the localized services.

 6.18.3 Procedures